uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

   * You may also supply a modified version of this object into the `data` prop on the next render cycle (e.g. if you have your own snapping logic).

-* `updatedMode` (String): A suggested value to use for `mode` after the edit is applied.
-Often this is the same value.
-But occasionally, an edit will need to transition the layer from one mode to another.

-* `updatedSelectedFeatureIndexes` (Number): A suggested array to use for `selectedFeatureIndexes` after the edit is applied.
-Often this is the same array.
-But occasionally, an edit will change the selected features (e.g. when creating a new feature, it goes from `[]` to an array holding the index of the newly created feature).

 * `editType` (String): The type of edit requested.
 One of:

   * `movePosition`: A position was moved.

   * `addPosition`: A position was added (either at the beginning, middle, or end of a feature's coordinates).
-Note: this may result in a feature being "upgraded" from one type to another (e.g. `Point` to `LineString` or `LineString` to `Polygon`).

   * `removePosition`: A position was removed.
 Note: it may result in multiple positions being removed in order to maintain valid GeoJSON (e.g. removing a point from a triangular hole will remove the hole entirely).